gs1/gs1-syntax-engine/README.md

     * Compiled to WebAssembly (or JavaScript) for use in a browser-based web application or Node.js application.
   * A C# .NET wrapper class that provides an object interface to the native library from managed code, using Platform Invoke (P/Invoke).
   * A Java wrapper class that provides an object interface to the native library from managed code, using Java Native Interface.
-  * Preliminary Kotlin code demonstrating how to use the Java wrapper around the native library in an Android Studio project to create an Android app.
-  * Preliminary Swift code demonstrating how to use the native library in an Xcode project to create an iOS app.
   * Several example applications:
-    * A demonstration console application whose code shows how to use the native library.
+    * A console application whose C code shows how to use the native library.
+    * A console application whose Java code shows how to use the Java Native Interface wrapper.
-    * A demonstration desktop application using Windows Presentation Foundation (WPF) whose code shows how to use the C# .NET wrapper to access the native library.
+    * A desktop application using Windows Presentation Foundation (WPF) whose code shows how to use the C# .NET wrapper to access the native library.
-    * A demonstration whose code shows how to use the WebAssembly (or JavaScript) build from a browser-based web application.
+    * A browser-based web application that shows how to use the WebAssembly (or JavaScript) build of the library.
-    * A demonstration whose code shows how to use the WebAssembly (or JavaScript) build from a Node.js console application.
+    * A Node.js console application that shows how to use the WebAssembly (or JavaScript) build of the library.
+    * An Android Studio project that shows how to use the Java wrapper from Kotlin to create an Android app.
+    * An Xcode project that shows how to use the native library from Swift to create an iOS app.

 Documentation